Non-blocking I/O with regular files

 Every now and them, I hear some programmer complain that a given piece of code uses blocking I/O. The claim is typically that blocking I/O damages the responsiveness of applications, especially if it has a user interface.
 Hence, solely non-blocking I/O should be used, along with polling (poll() or select()) or an event handling framework (glib, Qt, etc).

 I can sympathize with the goal of improving applications responsiveness.
 But that is not an excuse for mixing up blocking with sleeping.
 Blocking is just one of several ways to sleep.
-And turning non-blocking mode on for a file descriptor will not prevent sleeping, other than by blocking.
-In other words, non-blocking operations can sleep.
-An arbitrary long time.
-Although the operating system will of course try to minimize that delay.
+In particular, non-blocking operations can sleep.
+Indeed turning non-blocking mode on for a file descriptor will not prevent sleeping in all possible cases, but only one (or two) of them - depending how you count.

-Blocking mode refers to one particular and well defined form of sleep: waiting until a file descriptor can be written to or read from.
-But what that really means depends on the type of the underlying file.
+Blocking mode refers to one specific and well-defined sort of sleep: waiting until a file descriptor can be written to or read from.
+What that precisely means depends on the type of the underlying file.

 Reading from a regular file might take a long time.
-For instance, if it is located on a busy disk, the I/O scheduler might take so much time that the user will notice the application is frozen.
-That is of course true.
+For instance, if it is located on a busy disk, the I/O scheduler might take so much time that the user will notice that the application is frozen.

-The only safe way to read data from or write data to a regular file while not blocking a task... is to not do it - in that task.
-In other words, you need to create a separate thread, whether you like it or not, even if you think threads suck (which usually really means you are an incompetent programmer who cannot use threads properly).
+The only safe way to read data from or write data to a regular file while not blocking a task... consists of not performing the operation - not in that particular task anyway.
+Concretely, you need to create a separate thread (or process), or use asynchronous I/O (functions whose name starts with aio_).
+Whether you like it or not, and even if you think multiple threads suck, there are no other options.

 An alternative, of course, involves reading small chunks of data at once, and handling other events in-between.
-Then again, even reading a single byte can take a long time, if said byte could not be read ahead.
+Then again, even reading a single byte can take a long time, if said byte was not read ahead by the operating system.